 Rally May Stall For Taiwan Stock Market

-(RTTNews.com) - The Taiwan stock market has finished higher in four straight sessions, gathering more than 160 points or 1.6 percent along the way.
-The Taiwan Stock Exchange now rests just shy of the 10,015-point plateau although it may run out of steam on Tuesday.
+(RTTNews) - The Taiwan stock market has moved higher in two straight sessions, advancing more than 65 points or 0.6 percent along the way.
+The Taiwan Stock Exchange now rests just above the 11,000-point plateau although the market may run out of steam on Friday.

-The global forecast for the Asian markets is negative thanks to poor earnings news and a drop in crude oil prices.
-The European and U.S. markets were down and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is soft on sliding crude oil prices and ahead of U.S. employment data later today.
+The European and U.S. markets were down and the Asian markets figure to open in similar fashion.

-The TSE finished modestly higher on Monday following gains from the financials and cement companies, while the technology stocks were mixed.
+The TSE finished modestly higher on Thursday following gains from the financial shares, technology stocks and cement companies.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.